jpuka/mushi-identifier/README.md

 ## TODO

+### README

+* Polish text
+* Make mushroom images and titles in GIMP: insert single image to markdown

 ### EDA

 * Visualize a couple of images with labels to get an idea for the data quality